Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Introduction

 Perhaps surprisingly, in a model called list decoding, recovery up to this information-theoretic limit becomes possible.
 Let us say that a code $C \subseteq \Sigma^N$ is $(\tau,\ell)$-list decodable if for every received word $\mv{y} \in \Sigma^N$, there are at most $\ell$ codewords $\mv{c} \in C$ such that $\mv{y}$ and $\mv{c}$ differ in at most $\tau N$ positions.
 Such a code allows, in principle, the correction of a fraction $\tau$ of errors, outputting at most $\ell$ candidate codewords one of which is the originally transmitted codeword.

 The probabilistic method shows that a random code of rate $R$ over an alphabet of size $\exp(O(1/\eps))$ is with high probability $(1-R-\eps,O(1/\eps))$-list decodable~\cite{elias91}.
 However, it is not known how to construct or even randomly sample such a code for which the associated algorithmic task of list decoding (i.e., given $\mv{y} \in \Sigma^N$, find the list of codewords within fractional radius $1-R-\eps$) can be performed efficiently.
 This work takes a big step in that direction, giving a randomized construction of such efficiently list-decodable codes over a slightly worse alphabet size of $\exp(\tilde{O}(1/\eps^2))$.
-We note that the alphabet size needs to be at least $\exp(\Omega(1/\eps))$ in order to list decode from a fraction $1-R-\eps$ of errors, so this is close to optimal.
+We note that the alphabet size needs to be at least $\exp(\Omega(1/\eps))$ in order to list decode from a fraction $1-R-\eps$ of errors, \footnote{ The best trade-off between rate $R$ and list decoding radius $\tau$ is the Gilbert-Varshamov bound, i.e., $R\le 1-H_q(\tau)$, where $ H_q(\tau)$ is the $q$-ary entropy function $x\log_q(q-1)-x\log_qx-(1-x)\log_q(1-x)$.
+The function $1-H_q(\tau)$ is equal to $1-\tau-\Ge$ if the alphabet size is at least $\exp(\Omega(1/\eps))$.} so this is close to optimal.
 For the list-size needed as a function of $\eps$ for decoding a $1-R-\eps$ fraction of errors, the best lower bound is only $\Omega(\log (1/\eps))$~\cite{GN14}, but as mentioned above, even random coding arguments only achieve a list-size of $O(1/\eps)$, which our construction matches up to constant factors.
 We also give a fully {\em deterministic} construction with a list-size that is very slowly growing as a function of the block length.